 Once senior management and the directorate have made the decision to apply for FHC status, a domestic BHC must file a written declaration with the appropriate Federal Reserve Bank and forward a copy of their request to Federal Reserve Board staff.
 The written declaration must contain the following information:

 The declaration must be signed by an official or representative with authority to bind the company.

-The declaration should be sent to the following individuals:
+The declaration should be sent to:

 Although not required to be included within the declaration, all insured depository institutions controlled by the BHC as of the date of the filing must have a satisfactory or better CRA rating for the declaration to be effective.
 Any de novo insured depository institution that has not yet been examined for CRA is generally exempt from this requirement.

 A declaration is deemed effective on the 31st day after the date the declaration was received by the responsible Federal Reserve Bank unless the Federal Reserve Bank or the Federal Reserve Board notifies the BHC that its request is ineffective.
 However, the Federal Reserve Board may affirmatively notify a company that its declaration is effective prior to the 30-day expiration.